miqelle/reading-notes/javascript-notes.md

 # What is Javascript?

-*JavaScript* is a scripting or programming language that allows youto implement complex features on web pages.
+*JavaScript* is a scripting or programming language that allows you to implement complex features on web pages.

 # Examples of Javascript you may have seen before: